ShmukaDuk/emoji_madness/README.md

     Navigate to the project directory:
     cd emoji_madness
     Place your GIF images in the project directory or provide the path to your GIF image in the prepImage function.

-2.
+2. Setup Emoji Db:

-    Create a file named emojis.txt and add your emojis to it, one per line:
+    Create a file named emojisbase and add your emojis to it, one per line:
-    Customize
-    You can customize the emojis in the emojis.txt file to change the available emojis for text art.
-    Modify the gif_w and gif_h variables to control the dimensions of the text art.
+    🌊
+    😀
+    🌸
+    you may need to run generate convertEmojiToRGB() and save to json.
+I have pre compiled some emojis here allready.

+3. python gogo.py

 ## Contributing
 If you'd like to contribute to Emoji Madness, feel free to fork the repository and submit a pull request with your changes.